A guide to scaling value and volume on platforms.

 2. Algorithmic: Algorithms take decisions on what’s desirable and what’s not based on certain parameters.

-3. Social: The community curates through signals about quality, like rating, voting etc.
+3. Social: The community curates through signals about quality, like rating, voting, etc.

 Scaling curation may mean different things depending on which of these aspects are being scaled.

 Scaling editorial curation: The brute force method to scale editorial curation, traditionally, has been to get more editors on board.
 That never works well for a network effects platform.
 Editorial actions scale only when they are gradually moved out to the community over time.
-The editors do not become redundant, they simply take on more abstracted roles.
-This may involve educating the community on how to curate and ensuring that the tools of curation (e.g. rating, review, reporting etc.) are being used correctly and often enough.
+The editors do not become redundant; they simply take on more abstracted roles.
+This may involve educating the community on how to curate and ensuring that the tools of curation (e.g. rating, review, reporting, etc.) are being used correctly and often enough.
 In the case of platforms like Viki and Wikipedia, it may also mean creating a hierarchy of sorts in the community to differentiate highly reputed users from less reputed ones to phase out actions gradually, from internal editors to highly reputed users, and so on.

 Scaling algorithmic curation: Very briefly, algorithmic curation may scale by improving the algorithms themselves or improving the inputs to the algorithms.
 The inputs to the algorithms are provided by editors or by the community and hence scaling algorithmic curation works very closely with scaling the other two forms of curation.

 Scaling social curation: Social curation scales either by permeating a reputation model through the community or by merely relying on the strength of numbers.
 In the former, the opinions of experts are given more weight than that of novices.
 In the latter, all opinions count towards the same.
-This is of course a continuum rather than a duality and most platforms lie somewhere along the continuum.
+This is, of course, a continuum rather than a duality and most platforms lie somewhere along the continuum.
 The more the expertise required to make a judgment on curation, the more likely is it to rely on a reputation model.
 Users who have curated well in the past have a greater say in future curation.

-Finally, This specifically involves looking for corner cases and situations where the platform is used/abused in ways that the platform creator hadn’t planned for.
+Finally, this specifically involves looking for corner cases and situations where the platform is used/abused in ways that the platform creator hadn’t planned for.
 Specifically, this involves identifying undesirable interactions and ensuring that those are not repeated.
 A murderer using a dating site to find his next victim is an undesirable interaction as is a contributor defacing the Wikipedia profile of a public figure.

 In some cases, scaling quality through governance may have limits.
 No matter how much you govern, you may still have the odd traveler trashing an Airbnb apartment.
 In such cases, creating centralized trust mechanisms becomes critical to scaling the platform and ensuring widespread adoption among mainstream users.
 This brings us to our final point on scaling platform activity.

 The final element of scaling quality of interactions has to do with the risk inherent to either side in participating in an interaction.
 In an age where people actually die when meeting people through Craigslist, mitigating risk becomes an important aspect of driving platform adoption.
 Not all interactions are created equal.
 Some are riskier than others.
-Participating on Twitter doesn’t involve much risk for either side but participating on a platform for discovering home cooked food may have higher risks associated.
+Participating on Twitter doesn’t involve many risk for either side but participating on a platform for discovering home cooked food may have higher risks associated.
 Depending on the degree of risk involved, the platform may have to invest heavily in offering centralized guarantees and insurance.
 Most sharing economy platforms invest in creating insurance and trust mechanisms to ensure that users aren’t discouraged from participating.

 There are many unique challenges to scaling platforms, not counting the many challenges of scaling a network effects platform technologically, as Twitter would well bear testament too.
 There are significant management challenges alone while scaling a network effects platform, which are often underestimated.
 Using the above as an overall framework of thought helps to scale in a manner that ensures repeatability and sustainability of the core interaction on the platform.